-Gerald is a partner in the firm’s Labor and Employment Practice Group where he represents employers in a diverse field of labor and employment matters.
+Gerald is a partner in the firm’s Labor and Employment Practice Group where he represents employers in a diverse field of labor and employment as well as franchise matters.

 He has represented employers and municipalities before federal, state and local tribunals including the EEOC, NYSDHR and New York State Unemployment Insurance Appeal Board.